Filip-Krizak7/projekt_SWI1/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these packages:
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these packages or switch to venv:

 ```bash
 -   pip install pymysql